-Pierre Lagrange cofounded the hedge fund GLG Partners with Jonathan Green and Noam Gottesman (also on the ARTnews Top 200), which Man Capital purchased in 2010 in a deal worth $1.6 billion.
-While Gottesman left the company, Lagrange has stayed on and is chairman of Man Asia and managing director of Man GLG.
-Before venturing out on his own, he worked at Goldman Sachs and JP Morgan.
-The Sunday Times has reported that the Belgian-born macher has a net worth in the arena of £500 million.
+Pierre Lagrange cofounded the hedge fund GLG Partners with Jonathan Green and Noam Gottesman (Gottesman is also on the ARTnews Top 200), which Man Capital purchased in 2010 in a deal worth $1.6 billion.
+While Gottesman left the company, Lagrange stayed on and is now senior advisor to the Man Group.
+Before opening GLG, he worked at Goldman Sachs and JP Morgan.
+The Daily Mail has reported that the Belgian-born macher has a net worth in the area of £500 million.
 In 2012, Lagrange filed a suit against the now defunct Knoedler Gallery in New York for selling him a fake Jackson Pollock painting for $17 million, which was settled on undisclosed terms.
 (His lawsuit prompted fashion magnate and Sotheby’s chairman Domenico De Sole to also sue the gallery, which led to a widely publicized trial.)

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.